STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 ~~~{.cmake}
 find_package(Radium REQUIRED)
 ~~~
-This find_package request will bring only the Core component from the Radium package.
+This will bring Radium Core component.
 See below how to select the components you need.

-Remember to configure your project by giving the cmake command line option `-DRadium_DIR=/path/to/installed/Radium/lib/cmake/Radium` od `-DCMAKE_PREFIX_PATH=/path/to/installed/Radium/lib/cmake` so that the `find_package` command could find the Radium package definition.
+Remember to configure your project by giving the cmake command line option `-DRadium_DIR=/path/to/installed/Radium/lib/cmake/Radium` or `-DCMAKE_PREFIX_PATH=/path/to/installed/Radium/lib/cmake` so that the `find_package` command could find the Radium package definition.
 Once found, the Radium package defines a cmake target for each found components in the cmake namespace `Radium`.